 "Strings ala Bolognese" Cooking strings like spaghetti.

 Years ago, when good strings were not available in my country (or very expensive) I was not able to change my strings on a regular basis.
 After playing a long time, the three wound strings would become very greasy.
 I used to take them off and put them in warm water (with washing powder).
 After a few hours I would dry them and put them back on the guitar.
 They sounded like new.
-After three or four cooking operations the strings loose their elasticity.
+After three or four cooking operations the strings lose their elasticity.

 HOME BACK TO GUITAR TRICKS